agude/agude.github.io/_drafts/2020-01-01-date_science_money.md

 > Alex

 They wrote back a few hours later having increased the offer by $7,500 and I signed immediately.
-A five minute email got earned me $18,000 over two years in increased salary and bonus.
+A five minute email earned me $18,000 over two years in increased salary and bonus.
 A pretty good return on investment for a few minutes of stress.

 Two years later I got an amazing offer from my current company, far higher